senacor/code-and-play-full-stack/tasks/tasks.md

 You don't need to implement this method - Spring data will handle the execution for you - check documentation for findBy...

-Add a test cass in repositories integration test `ChatMessageRepositoryIT` to check if the new method works.
+Add a test class in repositories integration test `ChatMessageRepositoryIT` to check if the new method works.

 ### 3.3 Use the repository in the message service
 Use the `ChatMessageRepository` in the `ChatMessageService` instead of returning static data.